 The protection of customer, employee, and company data is critical to us.
 Customers have a high expectation that we will adequately protect their personal information.
 A significant breach of customer, employee, or company data could damage our reputation and result in lost sales, fines, or lawsuits.
 Our business involves the receipt and storage of personal information about customers and employees.
 The secure processing, maintenance and transmission of this information is critical to our operations and business strategy.
 Despite our security measures, our information technology and infrastructure may be vulnerable to attacks by hackers or breached due to employee error, malfeasance or other disruptions.
 Any such breach could compromise our networks and the information stored there could be accessed, publicly disclosed, lost or stolen.
 Any such access, disclosure or other loss of information could result in legal claims or proceedings, liability under laws that protect the privacy of personal information, disrupt our operations and the services we provide to customers and damage our reputation, which could adversely affect our business, revenues and competitive position.
-Our use of personal information is regulated at the international, federal and state levels.
-The regulatory environment surrounding information security and privacy is increasingly demanding.
+Our use of personal information security and privacy is increasingly demanding.
 Privacy and information security laws and regulations change from time to time, and compliance with them may result in cost increases due to necessary systems changes and the development of new processes.
 If we fail to comply with these laws and regulations, we could be subjected to legal risk.